Fatboychummy-CC/CCTest-Framework/README.md

 #### Mocking an object.

 To create a mock object, call `mock.new` with a table of properties to mock.
-Methods can be mocked by calling `mock_object.mock_method` with the arguments being the input types.
+Methods can be mocked by calling `mock_object.MOCK_METHOD` with the arguments being the input types.

 ```lua